CallumMcLoughlin/smartestman/README.md

-# Smartest Man in Christchurch
+# Smartest Man in New Zealand